whatl3y/picfont/README.md

 ## Requirements

-[Potrace](http://potrace.sourceforge.net) should be installed in the postinstall step, although if you encounter errors you'll need to take some additional steps to install it.
+[Potrace](http://potrace.sourceforge.net) should be installed in the postinstall step, but if you encounter errors you'll need to take some additional steps to install it.
 Potrace needs to be installed and the `potrace` and `mkbitmap` binaries need to be in your $PATH.

 If you don't have them installed yet and/or it was not added successfully in